 For stubborn, dried up, or burnt stains, you can use a baking soda paste made from baking soda and vinegar.
 Let the baking soda and vinegar sit directly on stained areas to soften them, then wipe the muck away after 15 minutes.
 Alternatively, you can sprinkle baking soda around the stove, then spray the area with vinegar to set off a reaction that will lift stains.

-Step 1: Clear the Electric Stove
+Step 1: Clear the Stove

 Step 2: Wipe the Stovetop Surface with a Damp Cloth

-Wipe the surface of your glass stove top with a cloth or sponge dampened with your preferred cleaning solution: glass cleaner, or diluted dish soap works best to clear the grime from glass surfaces.
+Wipe the surface of your stove top with a cloth or sponge dampened with your preferred cleaning solution: glass cleaner, or diluted dish soap works best to clear the grime from glass surfaces.
 Wipe the entire surface clean until you no longer see any oil or grease residue.

 Step 3: Soften Burnt Food with Baking Soda and Hot Water